 Decathlon-owned ITIWIT delivers excellent value with this inflatable kayak.
 The design is board and stable, keeping all occupants feeling secure as it glides through the water.
 The high position of the seat makes for relaxed paddling and a good view.
 The centre seat is removable, creating a two-person configuration - this gives the person at the back more foot room, plus additional space for some light storage.

-At the stern, the top panel has a bungee for secure storage.
-Handy, but we wouldn’t recommend storing anything valuable here, just in case.
-When you’re done, rinse the kayak down, let it dry out and roll it into its backpack storage size.
+The top panel at the stern has a bungee for secure storage.
+It's handy, but we wouldn’t recommend storing anything valuable here, just in case.
+When you’re done, rinse the kayak down, let it dry out, and roll it into its backpack storage size.

 Due to its price and construction, the ITIWIT 100 isn’t going to be the most robust choice.
 For this reason, watch for overly abrasive beaches and banks as you enter and exit with water.
 However, for days out on established routes, this more than does the trick and introduces kayaking well.